Wolfgang Kroll

 Wolfgang Kroll (March 21, 1906 – February 28, 1992) was a German physicist who received his doctorate in physics from the University of Breslau in 1930.
 He spent the next few years in Leipzig conducting postdoctoral research with Werner Heisenberg.

-Due to the power of the Nazi Party, Kroll left Germany in 1937 to teach in Hokkaido, Japan, and then arrived in the Japanese state of Taipei in 1941, where he taught at the Preparatory Department of the Imperial University of Taipei.
-After the war, Kroll was invited to transfer to the Department of Physics at National Taiwan University.
-He was promoted to Associate Professor and then to Professor.
+Due to the power of the Nazi Party, Kroll left Germany in 1937 to teach in Hokkaido, Japan, and then arrived in the Japanese colony of Taipei in 1941, where he taught at the Preparatory Department of the Taihoku Imperial University.
+After the war, Kroll was invited to transfer to the Department of Physics as the university was renamed as National Taiwan University.
+He was promoted to associate professor and then to professor.
 He was the first full-time professor in Taiwan to hold a doctorate in theoretical physics after the war.
-Afterward, he was invited to teach in the Physics Department of Tunghai University.
+Afterward, he was invited to teach in the Department of Physics of Tunghai University.

 In August 1976, Kroll retired from the Department of Physics at National Taiwan University and became an honorary professor along with Xu Yunji the following year.
-After his retirement, Kroll also taught part-time at the Chinese Cultural University and other places.
+After his retirement, Kroll also taught part-time at the Chinese Culture University and other places.
 In the late 1970s, as Taiwan's economy began to take off, prices rose and Kroll's pension became relatively meagre, leaving him in a difficult position.
 On February 28, 1992, Kroll died of emphysema at National Taiwan University Hospital at the age of 87.